-Neither Not

-Very Somewhat likely nor Somewhat Very sure/Not

-unlikely unlikely likely likely Applicable

-To adopt new data standards and interoperability frameworks recommended by the DSFT.
+Very unlikely - Somewhat likely Not sure/Not Applicable To adopt new data standards and interoperability frameworks recommended by the DSFT.
 To access raw data offered by third parties.
 To access data models and algorithms offered by third parties.
 To access added value services (e.g., dashboards) offered by third parties.
 To access applications offered by third parties.
 To make your raw data available to third parties.
 To make your data models and algorithms available to third parties.
 To make your added value services (e.g., dashboards) available to third parties.
 To make your applications available to third parties.